 Good communication is the first essential thing needed for project success alongside discipline and responsibility.
 While discipline and responsibility can be seen as individual characteristics, communication is more of a group effort rather than an individual.

 There can be a lot of reasons for this:

 From a psychological point of view some people are more extroverted than others, so they tend to value communication more.
-Others are more introverted and need to put some effort to communicate with others.
-This can lead introverted people to think that there is no reason in communicating every small detail/issue with their teammates, which can be fatal more often than not if this happens regularly.
+Others are more introverted and need to put some effort into communicating with others.
+This can lead introverted people to think that there is no reason to communicate every small detail/issue with their teammates, which can be fatal more often than not if this happens regularly.

 The vision of the project is very important.
 Sometimes miscommunication happens simply because people arent on the same page with you in terms of vision, so they can render some facts and details irrelevant, which may lead to numerous problems afterward.

 Lack of transparency is another common reason.
 Some companies implement the approach where team members arent aware of what the others are doing, (maybe for some project security reasons or in an attempt to eliminate distraction or something else) without realizing what atmosphere this can create inside the team.
 When there is too much secrecy inside a team, invisible tension walls begin to appear, which tends to shape a box around each team member, isolating them from the others.
 This is a sure way to kill communication if you are not careful.